Longchen Teachers College

 As a mature science student going on to train as a teacher at Cambridge University, she lived in Nepal teaching English, Geography and Maths doing retreat whenever possible.
 On her return to Oxford in 1989, she began working more closely with Rigdzin Shikpo as his personal assistant.
 She took vows with Khenpo Tsultrim Gyamtso Rinpoche, committing her life to working with the lineage of teachings expounded by Rigdzin Shikpo and the Longchen Dharma.
 As Rigdzin Shikpo’s private secretary she currently works with him developing the Longchen Mandala.

-Authorised as a teacher and meditation instructor within the Longchen mandala, Sally has taught at the local Longchen Oxford Group since the mid 1990’s on the Path of Freedom and The Lion’s Roar programmes.
+Authorised as a teacher and meditation instructor within the Longchen mandala, Sally previously taught at the local Longchen Oxford Group and on the Path of Freedom and The Lion’s Roar programmes.

 Francesca Fremantle